-Drivers across the nation have fallen head over heels in love with SUVs' high and mighty stance and there’s no match for the feeling of security that comes with sitting up high.
-SUVs might not actually be any safer than other types of car in reality but, significantly, they often feel safer from behind the wheel.
+Drivers across the nation have fallen in love with SUVs, and there’s no match for the feeling of security that comes with sitting up high – they offer a greater feeling of perceived safety from behind the wheel.

-Don’t be fooled by many SUVs' size either.
+Don’t be fooled by their size either.
 SUVs don’t have to be tank-like 4x4s that drive like a truck and are impossible to park.
-Most SUVs are designed to offer a car-like driving experience with broadly comparable fuel economy and servicing costs to similarly sized hatchbacks.
-A new generation of electric SUVs will reduce running costs and company car tax bills, too.
+Most SUVs are designed to offer a car-like driving experience, while their footprint is often no bigger than that of a conventional hatchback.

 Best SUV for all-round excellence

 There was a time when Volvo made boxy saloons and estate cars that were seen as functional, but dull – a far cry from the Volvo of today, which is renowned for producing some of the most stylish and progressive cars on the road.

 Freshly styled, with gorgeous interiors, today’s Volvos are pretty special.
 The latest Volvo XC40 manages to capture that Scandinavian feelgood vibe, with a funky look all of its own and a beautifully crafted interior that’s brimming with practical touches.

 It also happens to be seriously good to drive, especially if you go for one of the smooth and punchy petrol models – which make a pleasant change from noisier and less refined diesel motors.
 Give the Volvo XC40 a try and be prepared to change your view of the brand.